HOME

 What is the numerical method used by Sauna?

-Can Sauna model and optimize circuit board vias?
+Can Sauna model and optimize PCB thermal vias?

 Can Sauna be used to find the optimum fin spacing for a heat sink?